cbare/cbare.github.io/_drafts/2024-11-04-towards-conversational-diagnostic-ai.md

 ![AMIE system design](../images/amie-paper/amie-system-design.png)

-In the inner loop, we have agents asked to play the role of patient, doctor, and critic.
+In the inner loop, agents play the role of patient, doctor, and critic.
 The patient and doctor engage in dialog to elicit symptoms, arrive at a differential diagnosis, and devise a care-plan.
 The critic provides feedback on the dialog and suggests ways it could be improved.
 All agents are AMIE with different prompts.
+The inner loop of generation and reflection feeds into the outer loop of fine-tuning.

-The inner loop of generation and reflection feeds into the outer loop of fine-tuning, which the paper describes as follows:
+The paper describes the process as follows:

 > “AMIE is a conversational medical AI optimised for diagnostic dialogue.
 AMIE is instruction fine-tuned with a combination of real-world and simulated medical dialogues, alongside a diverse set of medical reasoning, question answering, and summarization datasets.
 Notably, we designed a self-play based simulated dialogue environment with automated feedback mechanisms to scale AMIE’s capabilities across various medical contexts and specialities.
 Specifically, this iterative self-improvement process consisted of two self-play loops: (1) An “inner” self-play loop, where AMIE leveraged in-context critic feedback to refine its behavior on simulated conversations with an AI patient agent; (2) An “outer” self-play loop where the set of refined simulated dialogues were incorporated into subsequent fine-tuning iterations.
 During online inference, AMIE used a chain-of-reasoning strategy to progressively refine its response conditioned on the current conversation to arrive at an accurate and grounded reply to the patient in each dialogue turn.”